Castor oil for skin use

 Castor oil for mole removal

-Another “rumor” is that castor oil helps to remove moles.
-Since I have a mole on my back that I would love to remove, but I don’t want to pay the outrageous sum that a dermatologist will charge for surgically removing it in their office, I’ve decided to try one of the mole removal remedies I’ve read about, and use a combination of the castor oil mole removal method and tea tree mole removal method.
+However, I don’t want to pay the outrageous sum that a dermatologist will charge for surgically removing it in their office.
+So I’ve decided to try one of the mole removal remedies I’ve read about, and use a combination of the castor oil mole removal method and tea tree mole removal method.

 I will keep you posted on my progress, but here’s a “how to” on what I’ve done so far.
 By the way, I use the Heritage brand castor oil, pictured up at the top, which is cold pressed and hexane free, as well as organic, which is the same one we use in our lip balms.